Stallings, North Carolina: History

 After the Depression, a new four-lane highway, U.S. 74, was built and passed through Stallings from Monroe to Charlotte.
 Growth and population grew quickly in the 1960s and early 1970s.
 The town was incorporated on June 24, 1975.

 Stallings, then classified as a small town, had a population of 2,152 and more than 200 businesses.
 A new shopping center was built featuring a Winn-Dixie supermarket and Kerr Drug, along with several other businesses.
 It appeared that Mr. M. T. Stallings' 1912 prediction that "all prospects bid fair to make this locality of much future importance" was accurate.

 The town of Stallings continued to grow; by 2003, there were over 8,500 residents and 400 businesses.
 A large annexation along Stevens Mill Road and Lawyers Road in 2001 doubled the population and size of the town almost overnight.
 Additional annexations included parcels of land in adjoining Mecklenburg County, making Stallings the first Union County town to lie in two counties.
-The 2001 annexation included land along the Goose Creek.
-Goose Creek begins along the northeastern boundary of current Mecklenburg County, and flows southeasterly to the Rocky River.
+The 2001 annexation included land along Goose Creek.
+Goose Creek begins along the northeastern boundary of current Mecklenburg County and flows southeasterly to the Rocky River.
 Near the headwaters of this creek is an area of town referred to as the "Stevens Mill area".
 It is located along Stevens Mill Road between Idlewild Road and Lawyers Road.